abusedmedia/Presenta-WWW/content/docs.md

 }
 ```

+### WebHook

+Alternatively, you can set in the Visual Editor a WebHook URL (both as Workspace level and Project level as well) that will be fetched once the job has been finished.

 ## The CDN cache

 Each generated files will be available through our fast CDN for the current month only.
 After that period, the file url will expire.
 If you need the same file, you have to generate it again, making a new cached file.

 A persistent cache is not available at the moment.